andydlindsay/video-template-engines/outline.md

 ```

 ### We could also specify which template we want our variables to populate
+* NOTE: I think this iteration might be too in the weeds and the video could end after the previous one

 ```js
 const sayHello = (template, options) => {